keyboardhit212/Dummy-Chess/README.md

 ## Explanation

 You might be wondering why this project is called Dummy Chess instead of just plainly naming it as "Chess".
 That's because I was initially planning on it having AI, however I am not familiar to the concepts and principles of implementing one.
-So The "AI" on of this project is based on pseudo random choices and not heuristics.
+So The "AI" of this project is based on pseudo random choices and not heuristics.